Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Introduction

-\textit{Third}, the aforementioned works \cite{cheng2021transmit,yu2022precoding,Lin2025TCOM} design ISAC systems with 1-bit DACs using alternative optimization.
-For example, the authors in \cite{Lin2025TCOM} formulate a simplified weighted-sum ISAC problem under only 1-bit DAC constraints, allowing for easier optimization.
-However, when addressing more general design problem, the methods proposed in \cite{cheng2021transmit,yu2022precoding} often introduce strong penalties to approximate the non-convex 1-bit constraint, which leads to slow convergence and lacks optimality guarantees.
-To better align with real-world application scenarios, this paper considers general and realistic quality of service (QoS)/quality of detection (QoD)-constrained optimization.
-The increased complexity of such formulations motivates the development of efficient and effective optimization algorithms that are both practically implementable and theoretically grounded.
+\textit{Third}, the aforementioned works \cite{cheng2021transmit,yu2022precoding,Lin2025TCOM} design DFRC systems with 1-bit DACs using alternative optimization.
+For instance, \cite{Lin2025TCOM} formulates a simplified weighted-sum problem under only 1-bit DAC constraints, which eases optimization.
+Moreover, \cite{cheng2021transmit,yu2022precoding} introduce strong penalty terms to approximate the non-convex 1-bit constraint, leading to slow convergence and lacking optimality guarantees.
+To better capture real-world application scenarios, this paper considers general and realistic quality of service (QoS)/quality of detection (QoD)-constrained designs, where the increased complexity calls for more efficient and theoretically guaranteed approaches.
+These observations motivate the question: \textit{How can we design optimization algorithms for 1-bit DFRC systems that effectively address practical QoS/QoD constraints while ensuring both efficiency and convergence guarantees?}

-Motivated by the above discussions, this paper proposes an ISAC system with 1-bit ADCs/DACs, termed as 1BitISAC, and thoroughly studies the sensing and communication performance based on theoretical analysis and optimizations.
-The contributions of this work can be summarized as follows:
+To answer the above three questions, this paper proposes a 1-bit ADCs/DACs empowered DFRC system, termed as 1BitDFRC, and thoroughly studies the DFRC performance based on theoretical analysis and optimizations.
+The main contributions of this paper are outlined below:

-\textit{First, 1BitISAC Performance Analysis.} The detection performance of 1BitISAC is comprehensively analyzed, revealing only 1.96dB performance loss caused by 1-bit ADC quantization in 1BitISAC system with massive MIMO.
-This analysis provides valuable insights for designing 1BitISAC system.
-Additionally, the SEP performance of the considered 1BitISAC is analyzed, to evaluate communication bit error rate (BER) performance.
-This analysis points out that as long as the received signal is pushed into the safe margin, communication BER performance can be guaranteed.
-This highlights a new perspective on ensuring high QoS in 1BitISAC system.
+\textit{First, 1BitDFRC Performance Analysis.} Under practical and general statistical conditions, we comprehensively analyze the detection performance of 1BitDFRC, revealing a performance loss of only 1.96 dB caused by 1-bit ADC quantization in 1BitDFRC systems with massive MIMO.
+The analysis offers valuable guidance for the design and optimization of 1BitDFRC systems.
+Additionally, the SEP performance bound of the considered 1BitDFRC is established, to evaluate communication bit error rate (BER) performance, which indicates that ensuring the received signal lies within the CI-margin is sufficient to guarantee the communication BER performance.